marcwright/building-a-mern-app/building-a-mern-app-notes.md

 - Configuration: Configuration files for the above dependencies that control (among other things) how our app is compiled in both development and production environment.
 - Scripts: Commands that allow us to do things like start our Webpack server (`react-scripts start`) or create a compiled, minified version of our application (in vanilla JS) that can be deployed (`react-scripts build`).

-> Source code on `react-scripts` [here](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts).

 The command that we will need to use for deploying our front-end is `react-scripts build`. `create-react-app` automatically aliases this for us in our `package.json` as `npm run build`.
 In the terminal, run this command to create a deployment-ready version of your app:

 ```bash
 npm run build
 ```

-This will create a directory called `build` in the root of your application.
-This directory contains all of your application's HTML, minified JS, and minified CSS in a deployment-ready format.
+- This will create a directory called `build` in the root of your application - it contains all of your application's HTML, JS, and CSS in a deployment-ready format.

-Now all you would need to do is to deploy **the build directory** to a static asset hosting service (such as [GitHub Pages](https://pages.github.com/) or [surge](https://surge.sh/).
+- Now we can deploy **the build directory** to a static asset hosting service (such as [GitHub Pages](https://pages.github.com/), which we did for our Project 1.

+- We are going to deploy to a simple front-end deployment platform called **Surge**.

 If pushing to gh-pages: